ka-petrov/LibSRM/README.md

 I wasn't happy with other Python implementations mainly because of the high execution time for large images so I made this one.

 Currently only grayscale 8-bit images are supported.
-Multi-channel support is planned.

 The implementation is inspired by the ImageJ plugin [2], a substantial part of the code is borrowed from there and ported to C++.